Matilda Charlotte Houstoun

-Matilda Charlotte Houstoun (née Jesse; 16 August 1811 – June 1892) was a British travel writer, novelist, biographer, and women's right activist.
+Matilda Charlotte Houstoun (née Jesse; 16 August 1811 – June 1892) was an English travel writer, novelist, biographer, and women's right activist.
 She is best known for her series of travel writings, particularly Texas and the Gulf of Mexico (1844) and Hesperos, and their observations about African-American life during the times of the Confederate Deep South.
 Later on, she turned her pen from novels to social reform, particularly on the rights of working class women and single mothers.
 During her lifetime, her best known work was Recommended to Mercy, a female-driven "yellow-back" novel published in 1862.

 Childhood

 Matilda Charlotte Jesse was baptised into the Church of England at All Saints' parish church in West Bromwich, Staffordshire, 16 August 1811.

 Her father, Edward Jesse (1780–1868), was a writer on natural history and the son of a Yorkshire vicar.
 His family had been Huguenots (French Protestants) who had moved to England following the 1685 revocation of the edict of Nantes.
 He was a friend of John Wilson Croker, Irish statesman and author, and Rev. John Mitford, editor of The Gentleman's Magazine.
 Jesse held various government appointments, including sinecure positions, and became Deputy Surveyor of Royal Parks and Palaces, in which role he helped restore Hampton Court Palace.

 Her mother, Matilda née Morris, was the daughter of Sir John Morris, 1st Baronet of Glamorganshire, Wales.

 Matilda had a brother, John Heneage Jesse, who grew up to be a historian, and a sister, later Mrs. Curwen.
 The family lived in or near the royal parks to the west of London, first at Richmond Park and then Bushy Park.
 Edward Jesse became well acquainted with the Duke of Clarence, later William IV, and as Matilda and her father rode around Richmond Park, the Duke would often join them.
 At one point the family lived in Molesey, Surrey.

 She received a basic education, but her Welsh governess banned her charge from reading novels.
 However, she would often work on her father's rough drafts, becoming acquainted with numerous artists and writers of the day.
 She was familiar with the writings of Theodore Edward Hook and Thomas Moore from her father's social circle, and began to write short stories and poems.

 The debate around the abolition of slavery across the British Empire was a burning political question in the early nineteenth century.
 Her aunt taught her about this cause as she grew up.
-The family was visited by William Wilberforce against who she held a ‘childhood grudge’ because 'after the visit of the great emancipator, all cakes and puddings were strictly tabooed as they contained West India sugar, and therefore to eat them was a sin'.
+The family was visited by William Wilberforce against whom she held a ‘childhood grudge’ because 'after the visit of the great emancipator, all cakes and puddings were strictly tabooed as they contained West India sugar, and therefore to eat them was a sin'.